chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Running the Simulations
 -----------------------

-Simulations can be launched individually with the executable ``lethe-particles`` and the parameter file, while logging the display in the terminal.
+Simulations can be launched individually with the executable ``lethe-particles`` and the parameter files with the logging of the display in the terminal.
 To make things easier a script is provided to run all the simulations in sequence from the ``dem/3d-plate-discharge/`` folder.

 In order to run the simulations for the performance analysis, you can use the following command: